-FAQ · Cloudflare Image Optimization docs
+FAQ

 Which file formats does Cloudflare Images support?

-Cloudflare Images supports most common file formats as input files.
-These include JPEG, GIF, PNG, and WebP.
+Cloudflare Images supports common web-compatible file formats as input files: JPEG, PNG, GIF (including animations), and WebP.

-Can Cloudflare Images convert my images to AVIF?
+Can Cloudflare Images convert my images to AVIF or WebP?

 Cloudflare Image Resizing FAQ